Ynn/selfstar/exercises/follow-me.md

 {/code}

-<u>Question 3 - providing an adminstration interface for your manager</u>: Your manager has to provide an administration interface to allow the administrator to express is goals.
+<u>Question 3 - providing an administration interface for your manager</u>: Your manager has to provide an administration interface to allow the administrator to express his goals.
 Once again, you will provide a service in that purpose.

 The service interface will be :